Olympus-HPC/proteus/README.md

 ## Contributing

-We welcome contributions to Proteus in the form of pull requests targeting the `main` branch of the repo, as well as questions, feature requrests, or bug reports via issues.
+We welcome contributions to Proteus in the form of pull requests targeting the `main` branch of the repo, as well as questions, feature requests, or bug reports via issues.

 ## Code of Conduct